simplic/simplic-dlr/README.md

 * Easily write your own script import resolver, to load scripts and even package from the database or any other source: `IDlrImportResolver`
 * Precompile code for easy and faster usage
 * Cache scripts/statements for faster execution
-* Simple using/importing all dlls which are loaded into the current `AppDomain`
+* Simple using/importing all dlls which are loaded into the current `AppDomain`.
+So all assemblies will automatically registered in the current ScriptEngine.

 ## Installation